-Main Town Centre uses: Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment facilities the more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, night-clubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).
+Main Town Centre Uuses: Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment facilities the more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, night-clubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).

-Main Built Up Area of Nottingham: The contiguous built up area of Nottingham.
-Includes West Bridgford, Clifton, Beeston, Stapleford, Long Eaton, Bulwell, Arnold and Carlton (same as PUA).
+Main Built Up Area of Nottingham: The contiguous main built up area of Nottingham.
+Includes West Bridgford (Rushcliffe), Clifton, Beeston, Stapleford, Long Eaton (Erewash), Bulwell, Arnold and Carlton (same as PUA).

 National Planning Policy Framework (NPPF): The NPPF replaces all other national planning policy documents (PPG/PPS) and many circulars, streamlining them all into one document.
 It sets out the Government's planning policies for England and how these are expected to be applied.
-It provides a framework within which local and neighbourhood plans can be produced reflecting the needs and priorities of the local area.
+It provides a framework within which local and Nneighbourhood Pplans can be produced reflecting the needs and priorities of the local area.

-Neighbourhood Plans: A plan prepared by a Parish Council or Neighbourhood Forum for a particular neighbourhood area (made under the Planning and Compulsory Purchase Act 2004).
+Neighbourhood Plans: A plan prepared by a Parish Council or Neighbourhood

+Forum for a particular neighbourhood area (made under the 1990 Town & Country Planning Act, as amended by the 2011 Localism Act Planning and Compulsory Purchase Act 2004).